amazon-archives/sagemaker-containers/README.rst

 Very often, an entrypoint needs additional information from the container that is not available in ``hyperparameters``.
 SageMaker Containers writes this information as **environment variables** that are available inside the script.
-For example, the training job bellow includes the channels **training** and **testing**:
+For example, the training job below includes the channels **training** and **testing**:

 .. code:: python